GodswillUmoh/Matplotlib_Vs_Seaborn/README.md

 > Matplotlib is a widely used Python library for data visualization.
 Also, Seaborn is a Python data visualization library built on top of Matplotlib.
 It provides a high-level interface for creating visually appealing and informative statistical graphics

 ## Key Difference
+> Matplotlib provides the foundation for creating plots and is more flexible but requires more customization.
+> Seaborn offers a simpler, high-level interface for creating complex plots with minimal effort.